JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/execution.rst

 Fatal Errors
 ------------

-Fatal errors stops the execution of the whole nodetree and have to be solved.
+Fatal errors stop the execution of the whole nodetree and have to be solved.
 Such errors occur when you try to do something that the developer didn't consider.
 Sometimes fatal errors persists even if you resolve them, in that case, pressing the *Retry* button in the *Execution* panel should get everything back to normal.
 Other times, fatal errors will persists even if *Retry* is pressed, this is a known bug, the only way to get the nodetree back to normal is to relaod the file.
 Note that a fatal error could be a bug and should be reported.
 An example for such error can be seen in the expression node:

 .. image:: images/fatal_error.png